All Episodes

 It just means you do it more discreetly.

-Um all this stuff the uh what the other thing I find very odd is the Congressional Black Caucus now keeps complaining that why are they the ones getting investigated?
+The other thing I find very odd is the Congressional Black Caucus now keeps complaining that why are they the ones getting investigated?

-And uh he parked his Mercedes in one of the most highly coveted parking spaces in Washington in 2003 and put a tarp on it and left it there for six years.
+And he parked his Mercedes in one of the most highly coveted parking spaces in Washington in 2003 and put a tarp on it and left it there for six years.

-And um and really it's a shame.
+And really, it's a shame.

 It's a crying shame we can't do that with our legislators.

-I think that would be an I think that would be an excellent solution.
+I think that would be an excellent solution.

 This is the lifetime legislative class.